matthewsaunders/chippa/README.md

 * I can practice building something for a customer (my girlfriend).
 * I have access to a product / subject matter expert (my girlfriend).
 * It will give me something to point as a portfolio project.
-* It will be fun and rewarding to help people I know with their problem
+* It will be fun and rewarding to help people I know with their problems.

 #### Cons:

 * I won't make a lot or any money for my efforts.

-I am not in it for the money and this repo exists, so Solution 5 it is!
+I am not in it for the money and this repo exists, so ~~Solution 5~~ Solution 1 it is!

 ## Feature Set